 - Workflows have developed and changed over time inside different departments with insufficient awareness of interdepartmental workflows.

 - There is a general lack of collaboration within the organization.
 This lack of collaboration may be evident in areas other than workflow compatibility.
-It can also arise due to IT systems that are not well integrated and are not designed for optimal sharing information between departments.
+It can also arise due to IT systems that are not well integrated and are not designed for optimal sharing of information between departments.
 The latter problem can even promote people working in silos and communicating poorly between departments.

 When the occurrence of redundant operations is evident, you should examine the potential causes, including how well IT is coordinated within your company.
-A strategic assessment of the optimal business workflows, including IT, can help reduce or eliminate redundant operations, leading to less errors and greater productivity.
+A strategic assessment of the optimal business workflows, including IT, can help reduce or eliminate redundant operations, leading to fewer errors and greater productivity.